tpeat/segment-and-replace/README.md

 /seg/playground.ipynb
  - A Jupyter notebook for testing how a full model (Hiera) works and provides a baseline for our future implementation

+### /detect/

+/detect/dataset
+ - Where the MsCoCo dataset is downloaded and stored

+/detect/out_charts
+ - Where the output plots of Loss and Accuracy are stored during the training of the model

+/detect/detection.ipynb
+ - A Jupyter notebook for designing, creating, training, and testing of our Human Detection Model

 ## Env Setup